krithika-umesh/Single-cell-RNA-seq-data-integration-and-analysis/README.md

 # Single-cell-RNA-seq-data-integration-and-analysis
 Welcome to the scRNA-seq Integration and Analysis repository!
 This repository contains R code for integrating single-cell RNA sequencing (scRNA-seq) datasets using six different approaches, as well as conducting evaluation and downstream analyses.
 The dataset utilized in this repository was sourced from the NCBI GEO data repository.

 # Dataset Information
 The dataset used in this project is GSE162631, which consists of 4 samples of each tumor and normal endothelial cells of the brain.
 Two samples of tumor and normal cells were used for analysis.
 This dataset provides a valuable resource for studying the gene expression profiles of endothelial cells in both tumor and normal conditions.
-Seurat object was created for each sample and cells containing high mitochondrial transcripts were removed before the integration.
+Seurat object was created for each sample after ensuring the uniqueness of all values and cells containing high mitochondrial transcripts were removed before the integration.

 # Approach
 Integration Methods